 As the organization responsible for internal audits and corporate auditor audits, the Internal Audit Office (2 members) is an independent organization with the goal of strengthening the quality and effectiveness of its functions, including the operation and evaluation of internal controls related to financial reporting.
-Corporate audits involve three corporate auditors, including tax
+Corporate audits involve three corporate auditors, including tax accountants, in addition to certified public accountants and lawyers, attending the meetings of the Board of Directors and auditing the directors' performance.
+Moreover, the corporate auditors collaborate with the Internal Audit Office and the accounting auditors to further improve internal controls, including by performing on-site audits of subsidiaries.

-(Pct. of outside directors and corporate auditors)
+⟨Pct. of outside directors and corporate auditors⟩